Actipro/WPF-Controls/Documentation/topics/shared/windows-controls/radialslider.md

 ![Screenshot](../images/radialslider-multiple-sliders.png)

-*Two RadialSlider controls that overlay each other.*
+*Two RadialSlider controls that overlay each other*

 Multiple sliders can be overlayed on top of each other.
 The sliders themselves are transparent and only their thumbs allow for interaction.
 This means that two sliders would render two separate thumbs, each of which can be interacted with separately, and can therefore be used to specify a range of values by the end user.